AnomSeer: Reinforcing Multimodal LLMs to Reason for Time-Series Anomaly Detection: Experiments

 \section{Experiments}

-\textbf{Benchmarks.}~~ To evaluate the performance and generalization ability of \methodname{}, we consider three diverse TSAD benchmarks: (\textbf{1}) \emph{AnomLLM}~\citep{zhou2024can}, a synthetic dataset containing frequency, trend, out-of-range and point anomalies\footnote{In {AnomLLM}, \textit{frequency}, \textit{trend}, and contextual \textit{point} anomalies are harder as they require contextual awareness, while \textit{range} anomalies are easier since they can be detected from obvious global point deviations.}; (\textbf{2}) \emph{VisualTimeAnomaly}~\citep{xu2025can}, a mixed synthetic–real, image-based benchmark covering a broader spectrum of anomaly types\footnote{In {VisualTimeAnomaly}, \textit{range-wise} anomalies (shapelet, seasonal, and trend) are generally easier, while \textit{point-wise contextual} and \textit{global} anomalies, which manifest as subtle and dispersed single points, are harder.}; and (\textbf{3}) \emph{TSB-UAD}~\citep{paparrizos2022tsb, qiu2025tab}, a real-world univariate collection from domains such as ECG and web traffic, with diverse anomaly types, ratios, and sequence lengths.
+\textbf{Benchmarks.}~~ To evaluate the performance and generalization ability of \methodname{}, we consider three diverse TSAD benchmarks: (\textbf{1}) \emph{AnomLLM}~\citep{zhou2024can}, a synthetic dataset containing frequency, trend, out-of-range and point anomalies\footnote{In {AnomLLM}, contextual \textit{frequency}, \textit{trend}, and \textit{point} anomalies are harder as they require contextual awareness, and \textit{range} anomalies are easier as they show obvious global point deviations.}; (\textbf{2}) \emph{VisualTimeAnomaly}~\citep{xu2025can}, a mixed synthetic–real, image-based benchmark covering a broader spectrum of anomaly types\footnote{In {VisualTimeAnomaly}, \textit{range-wise} anomalies (shapelet, seasonal, and trend) are generally easier, while \textit{point-wise contextual} and \textit{global} anomalies, which manifest as subtle and dispersed single points, are harder.}; and (\textbf{3}) \emph{TSB-UAD}~\citep{paparrizos2022tsb, qiu2025tab}, a real-world univariate collection from domains such as ECG and web traffic, with diverse anomaly types, ratios, and sequence lengths.
 Training is conducted solely on the synthetic AnomLLM benchmark (3,200 instances), ensuring clean, high-fidelity ExpCoT supervision.
 Evaluation is then performed on the test sets of AnomLLM, the mixed real-world VisualTimeAnomaly, and TSB-UAD, providing a rigorous test of generalization to diverse, previously unseen anomalies.

 \textbf{Baselines.}~~ We compare against both commercial (GPT-4o, GPT-4o-mini, Gemini-2.5-Pro, Gemini-2.5-Flash) and open-source MLLMs (Qwen2.5-VL-72B/32B/7B/3B-Instruct), as well as two representative LLM-based temporal reasoning baselines: \emph{SigLLM} (GPT-3.5-based)~\citep{alnegheimish2024large} and \emph{TimeMaster} (Qwen2.5-VL-3B-based, trained with SFT and GRPO)~\citep{zhang2025timemaster}.
 We further compare against SFT baselines: Qwen2.5-VL-3B-SFT3.2k, fine-tuned on 3,200 instances, and Qwen2.5-VL-3B-SFT32k, fine-tuned on 32,000 instances.